rswgnu/hyperbole/README.md

 [MANIFEST](MANIFEST) summarizes most of the files in the distribution.

-See [DEMO](DEMO) for a demonstration of standard Hyperbole button capabilities.
-This is the best way to initially interactively learn about Hyperbole.
+See [DEMO](DEMO) for a lengthier tutorial of standard Hyperbole button capabilities.
+This is the best way to go deeper into all of Hyperbole.
 The Hyperbole Manual is a reference manual, not a simple introduction.

 Naming conventions: